AkshitTayade/Malaria-Detection/README.md

 # Malaria Detection Using Machine Learning

+Manual diagnosis of blood smears is an intensive manual process that requires expertise in classifying and counting parasitized and uninfected cells.
+This process may not scale well, especially in regions where the right expertise is hard to find.
+Some advancements have been made in leveraging state-of-the-art image processing and analysis techniques to extract hand-engineered features and build machine learning-based classification models.

+This project talks about one of the easier way of implementing medical analysis process via Machine learning algorithm.
+Step-by-Step guide is provided below.

-Let us first understand how actually is Malaria diagnosis  performed in medical field.
+**Let us first understand how actually is Malaria diagnosis  performed in medical field.**

 *To diagnose malaria under a microscope, a drop of the patient's blood is applied to a glass slide, which is then immersed in a staining solution to make parasites more easily visible under a conventional light microscope, usually with a 100× oil objective.
 The actual microscopic examination of a single blood slide, including quantitative parasite detection and species identification, takes a trained microscopist 15–30 minutes.*